SURAJ-SHARMA27/Vibe-ai/README.md

 # 🎧 To all the music listeners out there, this one's for you!

 Welcome to this awesome project where music and code collide!
-This app is powered by [Next.js](https://nextjs.org) and bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 Whether you're here to explore, contribute, or just vibe to some cool tunes, you're in the right place.

 ---

 ## 🌟 If You Enjoy the Project, Please Star the Repo!
-If you find this project helpful or just like the concept, please [star the repository on GitHub](https://github.com/your-repo-link).
+If you find this project helpful or just like the concept,  [star the repository on GitHub](https://github.com/your-repo-link).
 Your support keeps this open-source project growing!

 ---